 Revisions to project costs and conditions can give rise to change orders under which the customer agrees to pay additional contract price.
-Revisions can also result in claims the Company might make against the customer to recover project variances that have not been satisfactorily addressed through change orders with the customer.
-Except in certain circumstances, the Company does not recognize revenues or margin based on change orders or claims until they have been agreed upon with the customer.
+Revisions can also result in claims we might make against the customer to recover project variances that have not been satisfactorily addressed through change orders with the customer.
+Except in certain circumstances, we do not recognize revenues or margin based on change orders or claims until they have been agreed upon with the customer.
 The amount of revenue associated with unapproved change orders and claims is currently immaterial.

-Variations from estimated project costs could have a significant impact on the Company's operating results, depending on project size, and the recoverability of the variation via additional customer payments.
+Variations from estimated project costs could have a significant impact on our operating results, depending on project size, and the recoverability of the variation via additional customer payments.